 This project is one of my all-time favorites: pipe shelves!
 With just a few supplies from your local home improvement store, you can have a chic open shelf project that adds just the right amount of industrial edge to any room in your home.

-I’ve been wanting to build something out of industrial pipe for the last few years, but I never really had a good reason to try my hand at pipe fitting (all the professional pipefitters in the world are glaring at me right now).
+I've been wanting to build something out of an industrial pipe for the last few years, but I never really had a good reason to try my hand at pipe fitting (all the professional pipefitters in the world are glaring at me right now).

 A couple years ago when we renovated my son's bathroom and made it handicap accessible, we opted to use vintage gym baskets as "shelves".
 You can see more of that initial renovation on my Industrial Style Child's Bathroom post.

 The problem was a gym basket, as fun as it looks, just doesn't have enough usable surface area to be used as a shelf.